 \section{Behavior of solutions}

-Now we will study the case when $p_{0}\left( t\right) =0$ for $t\geq t_{1}$.
-Moreover, since the inequality (\ref{3.2}) shows that if $p_{1}\left( t\right) >p_{0}\left( t\right) $ then always instead of the equation from ( \ref{3.1}) one can use the inequation (\ref{3.3}), which is sufficiently for the investigation of the behavior of solutions.
+Now we will study the case when $p_{0}\left( t\right) \approx 0$ for $t\geq t_{1}$.
+Moreover, since the inequality (\ref{3.2}) shows that if $ p_{1}\left( t\right) >p_{0}\left( t\right) $ then always instead of the equation from (\ref{3.1}) one can use the inequation (\ref{3.3}), which is sufficient for the investigation of the behavior of solutions.
 One can make use of the formal solution to the problem (\ref{1.1})-(\ref{1.3}) by takes account of the above assumption onto the known functions.
-But if the known functions depend at both of variable then the study of the posed problem become very complicate.
-Therefore, we will investigate the behavior of solutions of the problem in somewhat weak form.
-As will be to seen that such approach is enough to receive the necessary information about the behavior of solutions.
+But if the known functions depend at both of variable then the study of the posed problem becomes very complicated.
+Therefore, we will investigate the behavior of solutions of the problem in a somewhat weak form.
+As will be seen that such an approach is enough to receive the necessary information about the behavior of solutions.

-Now we will begin to study of the main questions.
+Now we will begin to study the main questions.